Guidelines for authors

 6. Editorial procedures

-Preliminarily accepted paper is sent to two referees who are asked to return their comments within one month (actually it may take up more time).
-The editor then considers the paper in the light of the referees' reports and makes a decision on the paper.
-If it is declined, the editor will e-mail the corresponding author with extracts from the referees' reports to help explain his decision.
-If the paper is accepted, the editor will ask the author to revise the paper with the help of the referees' comments.
+A preliminarily accepted paper is sent to two referees who are asked to return their comments as soon as possible.
+The editor then considers the paper in the light of the referees' comments and makes a decision concerning the paper.
+If it is declined, the editor will e-mail the corresponding author with extracts from the referees' letters to help explain his decision.
+If the paper is accepted, the editor will ask the author to revise the paper with the help of the referees' suggestions and comments.
 The referees may remain anonymous or disclose their names to the author.

 7. Copyright

-Submission of a manuscript implies that the submitted work has not been published before (except as part of a thesis or lecture note or report, or in the form of an abstract); that it is not under consideration for publication elsewhere; that its publication has been approved by all co-authors as well as by the authorities at the institute where the work has been carried out; that written permission of copyright holders is obtained by the authors for material used from other copyrighted sources; and that the manuscript or parts thereof will thus not be published elsewhere in any language without the indication of the original place of publication.
+Submission of a manuscript implies that the submitted work has not been published before (except as part of a thesis or lecture note or report, or in the form of an abstract); that it is not under consideration for publication elsewhere; that its publication has been approved by all co-authors as well as by the authorities at the institute where the work was carried out; that written permission of copyright holders is obtained by the authors for material used from other copyrighted sources; and that the manuscript or parts thereof will thus not be published elsewhere in any language without the indication of the original place of publication.